odoe/odoenet/markdown-pages/blog/ts-hashmaps/index.md

 }
 ```

-Here, we've typed our `HashMap` to a generic `T` and only accept values of `T`.
+Here, we've typed our `HashMap` to only accept values of `T`.
 This is pretty useful when working with response data or possibly some cache implementation you might build.

 ## You can do more